eljefedelrodeodeljefe/nodejs-vault-postgres/README.md

-# Secure Infracsture with Node.js and Vault
+# Secure Infrastructure with Node.js and Vault

-> A tutorial how to rotate secrets for critical infrastructure components with Node.js and Vault.
+> A tutorial how to rotate secrets for critical infrastructure components via Vault with Node.js applications.

 ## TL;DR